GamerGod721325/AutoMelvorIdle/README.md

 # AutoMelvorIdle
 Tampermonkey script, adding more automation for Melvor Idle (https://melvoridle.com/)

+If you notice that the farming automation isn't working as expected, please review its configuration inside the script.
+It's safe to change any configuration values by following the instructions inside of the script.

 How to use:
 - Get Tampermonkey: https://www.tampermonkey.net/
 - Follow the steps on the page for your browser to install it.